NCAlgebra/NC/DOCUMENTATION/README.md

 **NC** is a meta package that enables the functionality of the *NCAlgebra suite* of non-commutative algebra packages for Mathematica.

+> If you installed the paclet version of NCAlgebra it is not necessary
+> to load the context `NC` before loading other `NCAlgebra`
+> packages.
+>
+> Loading the context `NC` in the paclet version is however still
+> supported for backward compatibility.
+It does nothing more than
+> posting the message:
+>
+>     NC::Directory: You are using a paclet version of NCAlgebra.

 The package can be loaded using `Get`, as in

     << NC`